tigerbluejay/FullLINQ101Implementations/Readme.md

 The 101 LINQ Examples by Microsoft is a *collection of queries that demonstrate the full power of LINQ syntax*.
 These examples utilize mainly query style syntax and some times, when there is no alternative, fluent syntax.

-This project maintains the core queries intact except for some variable renaming to improve readability, and **its main contribution is the _addition of relevant models such as Product, Customer_ and such, which should allow you understand how queries work when using custom classes.**
+This project maintains the core queries intact except for some variable renaming to improve readability, and **its main contribution is the _addition of relevant models such as Product, Order and Customer_, which should allow you understand how queries work when using custom classes.**

 Thus, ***there are now method definitions initializing classes with data which map to the empty method calls in the original examples***.